Aysha-py/HNGTaskTwo/README.md

 # Movie Discovery Web Application

-Welcome to Movie Discovery Web Application, a Web application that allows users to search for movies and view details about them.
+Welcome to Movie Discovery Web Application, a Web application that allows users to search for movies, view details about them, and save their favorite movie.

 ## Table of Contents